FitSNAP/FitSNAP/tests/README.md

 ### Testing locally

-We can manually perform these tests locally, e.g.
+We can manually perform these tests locally.

+**You may have to ensure that your `DYLD_LIBRARY_PATH` and PYTHONPATH are properly set**.

+For example:

     pytest -s test_examples.py::test_fitsnap_basic